ParkDongho/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Single-Node-Simulation.rst

 	--------------------------------------------------------------------------------
 	This workload's output is located in:
 	/home/centos/firesim-new/deploy/results-workload/2018-05-19--00-38-52-br-base/
-	This run's log is located in
+	This run's log is located in:

-:
 	/home/centos/firesim-new/deploy/logs/2018-05-19--00-38-52-runworkload-JS5IGTV166X169DZ.log
 	This status will update every 10s.
 	--------------------------------------------------------------------------------